top of page

 (b.
 1947, San Angelo, Texas, USA)

 My influences range from Rembrandt, Velázquez, Seurat, Magritte, Andrew Wyeth, Jim Dine, to the styles of the Neo-Expressionists, such as Julian Schnabel, Albert Oehlen.
-And, there are far too many painters to mention here from the 90s, both American and German, whose styles and approaches provided me with new ways of looking at art.
+And there are far too many painters from the 90s, both American and German, to mention here, whose styles and approaches gave me new ways of looking at art.
 One particular mention goes to Jasper Johns.
 As a painter, his credo, "Do something, do something to that, and then do something to that", continues to be my main approach for creating pictures.

 bottom of page